What is the Maine Home Court Act?

 When do I need to file a Jurisdictional Affidavit?

-If you are filing an adoption, guardianship, or name change case for a child, you will either need to file it in the District or Probate Court, depending on whether or not there are other cases involving that child.
-When you file your case, you will also need to file the Jurisdictional Affidavit.
+When you file an adoption, guardianship, or name change case for a child, you will also need to file the Jurisdictional Affidavit.
 There are two versions of this form.

 What is the difference between the District Court and Probate Court?

 The Maine District Court is part of the state court system.
 It hears all kinds of cases about children.
-The Probate Court is a county-based court.
-Both kinds of courts can hear guardianship, adoption, or name change cases.
-This form is important for figuring out which court you can file your case in.
+The Probate Court is a county-based court that can hear guardianship, adoption, or name change cases.
+The Jurisdictional Affidavit is used to determine which court you can file your case in.

 What is a “pending” case?